CSNLWigner/cogtom_transfer_learning/README.md

 # cogtom_transfer_learning
 This repo contains the codes and analyses for the **COGTOM TRANSFER LEARNING** project.
-Manuscript title: identifying transfer learning in the reshaping of inductive biases. <a href="https://github.com/CSNLWigner/cogtom_transfer_learning/edit/main/README.md"> AAAAA </a>
+Manuscript title: <a href="https://github.com/CSNLWigner/cogtom_transfer_learning/edit/main/README.md"> Identifying transfer learning in the reshaping of inductive biases. </a>

 ## Data